-Over the years I have made art in many ways in many kinds of mediaoil painting and graphite drawing, watercolor and charcoal, and most recently acrylic painting and ceramic sculpture.
+Over the years I have made art in many ways and in many kinds of mediaoil painting, graphite drawing, watercolor, charcoal, and most recently acrylic painting and ceramic sculpture.
 I change according to the limits and possibilities of the medium, and, being always interested in skill-building, I have stepped up to certain challenges that take me in unfamiliar directions.

 My one consistent life goal is to discover the truth about the seen world, and to understand how the eye, hand and medium bring that discovery about.

 Themes that recur in my work include loss, self delusion, gender roles, and the artificiality of idealization.

 Recently I have been making fantasy landscapes based loosely on science fiction and the American Westspaces empty and eternal, a product of the human mind, but also a realm beyond it.

 I have discovered ceramic sculpture in the last few years, and find it exciting, challenging and rewarding.
 In addition to studying the human head in three dimensions, Ive been doing a series of small figures that express movement, gesture and tension.
 Like some of my paintings, these figures evoke plant, rock and human forms.